Dhananjay-shrivastav/CxxPrimerPlus/README.md

 	A plorg has a contentment index (CI), which is an integer.
 	Operations
 		A new plorg starts out with a name and a CI of 50.
-		A plorg＊s CI can change.
+		A plorg's CI can change.
 		A plorg can report its name and CI.
-	The default plorg has the name ※Plorga§.
+	The default plorg has the name "Plorga".
 	Write a Plorg class declaration (including data members and member function prototypes) that represents a plorg.
 Write the function definitions for the member functions.
 	Write a short program that demonstrates all the features of the Plorg class.